Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

-Southwest Airlines and Chase frequently release a 50,000 Southwest Rapid Rewards® points offer when you sign up for the Southwest Rapid Rewards® Premier credit card.
-Those points have a value of over $700 in ‘Wanna Get Away’ airfare.
+Southwest Airlines and Chase used to frequently release a 50,000 point Southwest Rapid Rewards® offer when you sign up for the Southwest Rapid Rewards® Premier credit card.
+Those points have a value of up to $700 in ‘Wanna Get Away’ airfare.

-While the points themselves are valuable, Southwest credit card bonuses for Companion Pass status qualification are the real draw for many.
+While the points themselves are valuable, Southwest credit card bonuses for Companion Pass status qualification are the real draw for many, and getting two of these 60k bonuses this year can earn you Companion Pass for the rest of this year and all of next year.

 The Marriott and Hyatt options